Introduction to the Wet Plate Collodion Process

 All of the equipment will be covered - that includes equipment for field work as well as studio work.
 Quinn will explain the essentials; from beakers to dark boxes, he'll show you everything you need and give you information on the best places to get it.
 You'll also be able to use a portable dark box (making images in the field) as well as using the luxury studio darkroom.
 Everything is covered and you will experience it all.

-The students will use Quarter-Plate and 4x5 format sizes.
-Students will have the opportunity to work in any/all of these formats.
+The students will use (Alumitypes) Quarter-Plate, and 4x5 format sizes.
+Students will have the opportunity to work in both of these formats.
 The second day of the workshop is devoted to plate making which includes preparations, glass cutting, cleaning, etc. pouring plates, sensitizing plates, exposing plates, developing plates, fixing plates and varnishing plates.

 Critiques & Troubleshooting